Tag Archives: Irene

 Top Hat (1935) Courtesy Photofest

 Follow the Fleet followed Top Hat, and Bernard Newman followed his knock-out gown for Ginger with another one.
 The stellar gown in this movie was made entirely of silver bugle beads, trimmed with a fox collar.
 The gown weighed about 30 lbs.
 The bugle beaded skirt was translucent so you could see her figure against the light.
 But once again, Fred was not happy.
 The bell-shaped sleeves were heavy too, and when she twirled around in early takes her sleeves would slap up against his cheeks.
 But again, the resulting “Let’s Face the Music and Dance” Irving Berlin number has to be their most beautiful (below).
-It was shot in in one take.
+It was shot in one take.

 Swing Time followed, which many consider the best of the Fred and Ginger movies (though closely matched by Top Hat).
 Bernard Newman again designed Ginger’s wardrobe although there were no over the top gowns.
 At this point she didn’t need them to get noticed in a movie, as all eyes were frequently on her.
-The usual plot-line of the rough meeting, sudden attraction, then roller coaster road to a relationship is layed out again.
+The usual plot-line of the rough meeting, sudden attraction, then roller coaster road to a relationship is laid out again.
 And there are the dances – always sublime.

 Swing Time (1936) Photo courtesy Photofest